1314 Westwood Blvd

 I strongly suggest finding someone who has one of the following advanced degrees:

-MD who is an active state licensed and board certified Psychiatrist.
+An MD who is a state-licensed and board-certified Psychiatrist.

-Psychology).
-In California you can check the status of a Psychologist by going to the following web site: www.psychboard.ca.gov.
+A Ph.D. who is a State Licensed Clinical Psychologist (vs. an educational psychologist).
+In California, you can check the status of a Psychologist by going to the following website: www.psychboard.ca.gov.

 State Licensed MFT (marriage and family therapists)

-You probably will want to start with the California Office on Problem gambling link:
+You probably will want to start here with the California Office on Problem gambling link:

-If no therapist is available in your area, consider finding an chemical addiction specialist who has one of the above mentioned degrees.
-Take the time to insure that any prospective therapist holds a valid and current state license to practice therapy and not only a certificate.
+If no gambling addiction therapist is available in your area (be sure to call 1-800-gambler to double-check), and you are not interested in working with me long distance via skype, consider finding a chemical addiction specialist who has one of the above-mentioned degrees.
+Take the time to ensure that any prospective therapist holds a valid and current state license to practice therapy and not only a certificate.
 It is also important also to ask about the extent of their training and work with gamblers.

 There are a lot of people who are former gamblers that are available to work with gamblers who want recovery.
 They can easily be found in the Gambler's Anonymous program of recovery.
 They often have experience and expertise that is beyond what a therapist (myself included!) can offer due to their own process of healing and living a life based on being grounded in the 12 steps.
 I strongly encourage people to attend GA and ask someone to be their sponsor.
 A sponsor will work intensively with the gambler, guiding them into recovery and working the 12-step program.
 I think that if a gambler would like help from a non-state licensed therapist this is the best way to go about doing it.

-www.gamblersanonymous.org This is perhaps the most important web site, it contains further information about compulsive gambling, a complete directory of meetings in your area (click on the link that says phone numbers it is a bit confusing), a link to Gam-anon, a site for family members, and a copy of the GA-20 questions, which is a very good assessment tool.
-There is an online GA meeting at http://cghub.homestead.com/pst.html this is an excellent way to connect to the GA program if you have trouble finding a local meeting to attend.
+www.gamblersanonymous.org This is perhaps the most important website, it contains further information about compulsive gambling, a complete directory of meetings in your area (click on the link that says phone numbers it is a bit confusing), a link to Gam-anon, a site for family members, and a copy of the GA-20 questions, which is a very good assessment tool.

 www.calproblemgambling.org This is the website for the California Council on problem gambling (CCPG).
-CCPG is a wonderful organization that is involved in prevention, education and care for the problem gambler and their family.
+CCPG is a wonderful organization that is involved in the prevention, education, and care of problem gamblers and their family.
 Partially funded by the California State lottery, CCPG maintains a 24-hour hipline (1-800-Gambler) that is staffed by professional counselors to help problem gamblers.

-This very important organization, at their website you can purchase books on the topic of problem gambling, sign up for classes on gambling addiction, and view a list of therapists.
-For a small fee you can join this organization and receive their newsletter.
+This is a very important organization, at their website you can purchase books on the topic of problem gambling, sign up for classes on gambling addiction, and view a list of therapists.
+For a small fee, you can join this organization and receive their newsletter.
 If you have benefited at all from CCPG please consider joining them, they need all the support possible.

 http://800gambler.org This is the link to the New Jersey council on problem gambling, it contains a lot of useful information and links for treatment.